EOSIO/welcome/docs/08_testnet-quick-start-quide/index.md

 1. Log in to [EOSIO Testnet](https://testnet.eos.io/user#login) and navigate to **Blockchain Accounts** from the top navigation menu.

      ![new account](./images/new-bc-account-1.png)
-2. To create a new account, click the **create another account** button (outlined in red below) next to the existing account name in the drop-down menu.
+2. To create a new account, click **create another account** next to the existing account name as shown below.

       ![new account](./images/new-bc-account-2.png)